wise-east/CheckDST/README.md

 ## Generation Models

-For generation models, we used [ParlAI](https://parl.ai). `ParlAI/` contains a [fork](https://github.com/wise-east/parlai) of the ParlAI project with compatible modifications to enable evaluating generation models with CheckDSTs and training PrefineDST.
-Detailed instructions can be found in the [ParlAI CheckDST README](ParlAI/CHECKDST_README.md)
+For generation models, we used [ParlAI](https://parl.ai). `ParlAI_CheckDST/` contains a [modified version](https://github.com/wise-east/ParlAI_CheckDST) of the ParlAI project to enable evaluating generation models with CheckDST metrics and training PrefineDST.
+Detailed instructions can be found in the [ParlAI CheckDST README](ParlAI_CheckDST/CHECKDST_README.md)

 ## Span-based Classification Models